SiddarGu/Performance-of-FCs-in-the-UK/README.md

     [2036 rows x 5 columns]

 ### Next, we need to combine data from each year.
-We can do so by using the $concat()$ function in pandas.
+We can do so by using the concat() function in pandas.
 Now, we have a DataFrame containing all the information needed to do an analysis.

 ```python